thingsboard/thingsboard.github.io/_careers/middle-frontend-developer.md

 dateString: 2 November, 2020
 layout: career
 ---
-#### ThingsBoard is looking for a Front-end Developer (Angular 2+) to join our team on a full-time basis in the Kyiv office!
+##### ThingsBoard Inc. is looking for a Front-end Developer (Angular 2+) to join our team on a full-time basis in the Kyiv office!
 We would like you to help us to improve our Open-Source IoT platform.
 UI is based on Angular 10 and uses Angular Material.

-### Required skills:
+### Requirements:
 2+ years of commercial experience with Angular 2+;

 Solid knowledge of JavaScript and TypeScript;